FIND OUT ABOUT OUR ACTIONS

 - Take into use solutions that detect passengers and dangerous objects in vehicles, luggage or with passengers.
 For this the available technics are investigated, suitable solutions are tired out and technical adequacy and obeying of the rules are being evaluated.

-We work persistently in cooperation with different partners to support families and junior sport.
-With Kummit Ry we enable purchases of much needed medical devices and with Hope ry we can support children in families with low income to have hobbies and spare time activities.
-We want to be part on creating sporty lifestyle and encourage children to move.
+We work persistently in cooperation with different partners to support children, families and communities for better life.
+With Kummit Ry we enable purchases of much needed medical devices and with Hope Ry we can support children in families with low income to have hobbies and spare time activities.
+Being the Official partner of Santa Claus, we share good will, joy and hope for the children around the world.
+More locally, we want to be part on creating sporty lifestyle and encourage children to move.

 Kummit Ry →